VilainLab/CBU/README.md

 * **Microarray**
 * **Other/Custom Analysis**

 CBU also actively participates in training the next generation of biomedical researchers with the goal of enabling quality research and education.
-Below are the bioinformatics Data Analysis services provided by CBU:

-**We generally recommend people either to share their data for analysis via Hard Drive (Mac compatible) or via Dropbox**
+### **We generally recommend people either to share their data for analysis via Hard Drive (Mac compatible) or via Dropbox**

-Along with Data submission we request people to fill out the following a submission form -
+_Along with Data submission we request people to fill out the following a submission form -_
 <p align="center">
   <a href="http://j.mp/2FSWz7s">
       <img src="images/request2.png" alt="http://j.mp/2FSWz7s" width="400" />
   </a>
 </p>

-> Turnaround time – 2-3 weeks depending upon experiment and number of samples
+> Preliminary data procesiing and analysis turnaround time is generally  2-3 weeks depending upon experiment and number of samples.
+Further downstream data analysis, may take more time.
+Can be assessed upon consultation.

 ### **Contact Us**